Russell-Waterhouse/blog/content/post/opsec2022.md

 ## Sandboxing

 I plan to setup my system with some fairly strict sandboxing options.
 This just generally prevents apps in my system from acting in a malicious way.
 It is well documented that supply chain attacks are very hard to mitigate on open source platforms, so this is one of my more important projects.
-## Setting up a RaspberryPi for DNS blocking
+## Setting up a Raspberry Pi for DNS blocking

 I have lots of plans for my raspberry pi, and this is just the start.
 Updates coming as soon as the chip shortage ends!